peterchain7/Web_application-assessment/README.md

  reference
      * https://forum.hackthebox.com/t/lazy-mini-writeup-ways-to-login/88

+ ## 5. Denial-of-service (DoS) and distributed denial-of-service (DDoS) attacks -

+   Through a variety of vectors, attackers are able to overload a targeted server or its surrounding infrastructure with different types of attack traffic.
+When a server is no longer able to effectively process incoming requests, it begins to behave sluggishly and eventually deny service to incoming requests from legitimate users.

   ==================================================== <br>

 # Client side Exploitation
   ==================================================== <br>

 ## Cross site scripting (XSS)

+   XSS is a vulnerability that allows an attacker to inject client-side scripts into a webpage in order to access important information directly, impersonate the user, or trick the user into revealing important information.

 ## XSS(Reflected)
 ### Basic XSS
   * Testing.